Q&A

 ADHD and Relationships: The Parent–Child Dynamic

-How difficulties with follow-through, executive functioning, and misread intentions can create imbalance between partners.
+How ADHD-related difficulties with follow-through, organisation, and reliability can create imbalance and resentment between partners.

 Q